FormidableLabs/victory-sunburst/README.md

 ### Props

 All props are *optional*.
-They can be omitted and the component will still render with random datat.
+They can be omitted and the component will still render with random data.

 The following props are supported: